Content Promotion Hacks from Pirates of the Pacific

 - Provide an easy way for subscribers to unsubscribe to your newsletter but never push them to do so (using words like manage your subscription instead of unsubscribe is a good thing to do).

-For more you can check out this post on Digital Philippines about 25 content promotion strategies.
+For more you can check out this post on Sharp Rocket about 25 content promotion strategies.

 There are many ways to improve your content promotion efforts by simply becoming more creative with simple things that will yield great results.